Carr resigns as Donegal manager after poor start

 A draw with Galway provided some respite, but Saturday's heavy loss to Mayo in Ballybofey would be Carr's last outing as manager.

+The defeat left Donegal virtually certain to be relegated with them needing a 14-point win at Dr Hyde Park, plus Monaghan drawing with high-flying Mayo in addition to Armagh losing by 15 points against Tyrone for them to survive.
+An unlikely series of results, it has to be said.

-As well as the absence of Murphy, Carr has also had to deal with a lengthily injury list which was added to by new skipper Patrick McBrearty having to undergo hamstring surgery after featuring in the county's two opening Division One matches.
+As well as the absence of Murphy, Carr has also had to deal with a lengthy injury list which was added to by new skipper Patrick McBrearty having to undergo hamstring surgery after featuring in the county's two opening Division One matches.

+McBrearty's Kilcar club-mate Ryan McHugh has missed the entire league campaign while several other influential players has been unavailable at stages over the past two months.

+Carr was the late choice to succeed Bonner in October after a protracted process with Rory Kavanagh looking set to land the job only to opt out of the race at the 11th hour.